TokTok/c-toxcore/INSTALL.md

 vcpkg install libsodium
 vcpkg install pthread
 ```
-  - build these two libraries manually.
+  - obtain/build these two libraries manually.
 You must also ensure that the msvc versions of dependencies you're using are placed
 in the correct folders.
 For libsodium that is `c-toxcore/third_party/libsodium`,
 and for pthreads-w32, it's `c-toxcore/third_party/pthreads-win32`